jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 > You don’t need a silver fork to eat good food. _Paul Prudhomme_

 ## A Play on Thai Curry
+One of my favorite comfort foods to make on colder days.
+This recipe is influenced primarily by one of my best friend's, KK, who made a rendition of it shortly after my Mom passed.
+I hope you can be comforted by it too and throw in your own personal touches.

 <details>